ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

   - type: column
     column:
       text: >-
-        Speaking about passing his company down, Graham had this to say;\

-        \

         “It has been a privilege to watch my children join the business one by one, over the past 25 years and I couldn’t be more proud.
 Their work ethic and dedication to growing the business made it a very easy decision in passing the company down to them and I’m looking forward to seeing them take ASL even further ”.

+        **Sophie is the creative Marketing Executive who is proud to share her passion and ambition with her two brothers.**\

+        \

+        “It’s quite an emotional milestone, especially when you look back and see how far we have all come.
+We started off as kids helping dad out in the school holidays, and here we are 20 years later taking over a £5million business!\

+        \

+        I joined ASL when I was 18, and the wealth of knowledge I have gained from my dad has been invaluable.
+He has given me so much time from mastering marketing techniques to teaching me the overall operations of running a business.\

+        \

+        I’m so excited for the future and whilst we will focus on the goals and push for further growth, we’ll most definitely enjoy the journey and look after one another.
+It’s a very fortunate position to be in, we’re extremely blessed”.
+      title: Speaking about passing his company down, Graham had this to say;
   - type: column
     column:
       text: >-